Arisilon/git-stream/README.md

 1. Run the Publish workflow against the Production environment.
 1. Validate the GitHub release and tag.
 1. Validate PyPi was published properly.
-1. Label the issues as res::complete and mark as "Closed".
+1. Label the issues as res::complete and mark as "Completed".
 1. Close the Milestone.
 1. Update the source in Perforce.
 1. If this was a release branch, merge to master.